giggioz/giggioz-better-labels/README.md

 ## Development

-To modify or extend the module:

-1. Edit the `better-labels.js` file.
-2. Reload Foundry VTT to see your changes.
+To develop in local enviroment run ./create-symlink.sh to create a copy of this repo into  foundry modules.
+Chek the file to setup your path.

 ## Contributing